Unsubscribe

 Portfolio Manager and Managing Director

-Lei Wang is portfolio manager for Thornburg Investment Management.
+Lei Wang is a portfolio manager for Thornburg Investment Management.
 He joined Thornburg Investment Management in 2004 as associate portfolio manager and was promoted to portfolio manager in 2006.
 Lei holds a BA and an MA from East China Normal University and an MBA from New York University.
 He is a CFA charterholder.
-Prior to joining Thornburg, he served as an…
+Prior to joining Thornburg, he served as…

 Learn More